The organic agriculture is effective without pesticides

 The organic farming constitutes a sector on the rise.
 High consumer demand for bio products has grown stronger and stronger and it’s a good thing.
 People are now better informed about pesticides and their effects on health and the environment.
 But, is that type of agriculture performs as well as the conventional method?
-This appears to be the case!
+This appears to be the case… as long as you make the effort!

 Organic farming versus conventional farming